dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 While we return an instance of `RawMode` (via `Self`) from the `enter` function, we don't actually put it anywhere.
-The instance is created but because it's never stored anywhere it's also cleaned up instantly thus calling our drop method and resetting our temrinal.
+The instance is created but because it's never stored anywhere it's also cleaned up instantly thus calling our drop method and resetting our terminal.
 We need to create a variable to keep this instance in but we also don't need to do anything with it.
 We just want to keep it around for the duration of the `main` function which represents the duration of our program.
-So to do that and prevent the linter to warn us about an unused variable, we can prefix our variable with an underscore to communciate to the compiler this is a thing we don't want to use any further.
+So to do that and prevent the linter to warn us about an unused variable, we can prefix our variable with an underscore to communicate to the compiler this is a thing we don't want to use any further.

 ```rust {data-file="main.rs", data-fold="['1-65']", hl_lines=[67]}
 use std::io::{Read, stdin};